-- 1. Clean the engine flywheel (1) or (2) in cleaning solvent. - 2.
+- 1. Clean the engine flywheel (1) in cleaning solvent. - 2.
 Dry the engine flywheel with compressed air.

-- 3. Inspect the engine flywheel (automatic transmission) (if equipped) for the following: - Stress cracks around the engine flywheel-totorque converter bolt hole locations (1). - Missing balance weights. - Stress cracks around the engine flywheel-tocrankshaftbolt hole locations (2) or (3).
+- 3. Inspect the engine flywheel for the following: - Stress cracks around the bolt hole locations (1). - Stress cracks around the engine flywheel-tocrankshaft bolt hole locations (2) or (3).